 Wilde has proved to be one of the most successful head coaches in the storied history of Eureka men’s basketball, establishing the Red Devils as a steady presence in the St. Louis Intercollegiate Athletic Conference both on the court and in the classroom.

-Wilde has led the Red Devils to four SLIAC Tournament bids and five top-three finishes in the league standings, including runner-up efforts in 2011-12, 2012-13 and 2017-18 and a third-place showing in 2015-16.
+Wilde has led the Red Devils to five SLIAC Tournament bids and five top-three finishes in the league standings, including runner-up efforts in 2011-12, 2012-13 and 2017-18 and a third-place showing in 2015-16.
 His 2016-17 Red Devils shattered the program’s single-season team scoring record with 90.5 points per game, while his 2017-18 team narrowly missed the single-season scoring record (90.1) on its way to returning to the SLIAC Tournament semifinals.
 The 2018-19 squad set a new single-season scoring record (92.9) en route to the NCAA Tournament.

 In all, Wilde has coached three SLIAC Players of the Year, 22 All-SLIAC selections, eigtht SLIAC All-Tournament Team selections, six SLIAC All-Defensive Team picks and 40 SLIAC Player of the Week choices.

 Wilde guided the Red Devils to 18 wins and an appearance in the SLIAC Tournament in 2017- 18.
 EC won non-conference games over Monmouth, Knox and Dominican (Ill.), won a school-record 13 SLIAC contests and closed the regular season with five consecutive victories.